 Special technical knowledge, which cannot be taught within the framework of this instruction manual, is required for these tasks.
-Personnel possessing this technical knowledge are available for assistance at all service centres.
+Personnel with this technical knowledge are available for assistance at all authorised dealers and service centres.
 Their experience and regular technical instruction by the factory as well as equipment and tools guarantee expert and up-to-date inspection of the vehicle.